 Better co-ordination between European and national decision-making is to be achieved through a European semester.
 It defines an annual “policy cycle” which starts with the European Council (the heads of state or government) giving member states “strategic guidance”.
 It should be taken into account by member states when formulating their economic-policy programmes (stability programmes for eurozone members).
 The European Council and the Ecofin Council then evaluate the programmes based on recommendations by the Commission.
 Governments are supposed to take these evaluations into account in their draft budgets.
 These are assessed by the Commission, which can request changes before the final budget is presented to the national parliaments.

 National fiscal frameworks have been strengthened through a number of reforms decided at the EU level.
-They include a balanced-budget rule (defined as a cyclically adjusted deficit of maximum 0.5 per cent of GDP under normal circumstances) and an automatic correction mechanism which specifies how deviations from budget balance should be corrected.
+They include a balanced-budget rule (defined as a cyclically adjusted deficit of maximum 0.5 per cent of GDP under normal circumstances) and an “automatic correction mechanism” which specifies how deviations from budget balance should be corrected.
 A euro area member state that fails to introduce such rules can be brought before the Court of Justice of the European Union.
 The Court can fine a member state that does not comply with its ruling.
 Member states are also obliged to have in place comprehensive public accounting systems covering all subsectors of the government, to base fiscal planning on realistic forecasts (which are to be compared with the Commission’s and others’ forecasts) and to have a multi-year fiscal planning horizon.

 The reforms described address several of the problems with the fiscal rules.
 The incentives to refrain from statistical misreporting are strengthened, it is harder to form blocking coalitions and the incentive to use sanctions is stronger when they are more graduated.
 The strengthening of national fiscal frameworks is important, since economic policy-making under normal conditions still is mainly a national issue.
 The broader macroeconomic surveillance increases the probability of identifying and reacting to macroeconomic imbalances that could later cause fiscal crisis.

 But it is an open question how much the reforms will achieve.
 EU-level decision-making is still a repeated game with strong incentives for a mild stance against problem countries in anticipation of similar lenient treatment of the own country in a similar future contingency.
-The difficulty of imposing sanctions in the excessive imbalance procedure is particularly obvious, as a decision on whether an imbalance is really excessive will always be judgmental.
+The difficulty of imposing sanctions in the excessive imbalance procedure is particularly obvious, as decisions on whether imbalances are really excessive will always be judgmental.
 The national budget-balance rules are subject to the great uncertainty surrounding calculations of cyclically adjusted fiscal balances, which could open up for politically motivated manipulations.
+In addition, there appears to be great leeway in the way that the national automatic correction mechanisms can be constructed: they may not be more “automatic” than that the parliament should decide in such a situation on a plan to restore budget balance.
 Most importantly, the violation of the no-bail-out clause implies a severe credibility problem for any EU-level fiscal rule.
 If such a fundamental stipulation could be disregarded, there are likely to be expectations that also the sharpened fiscal rules could be breached in the future if considered politically convenient.
 The most vulnerable of the new rules is probably the one that an excess of government debt over the 60-per-cent ceiling should be reduced at an average pace of 1/20 per year, as this may prove hard for many of the crisis countries to achieve, particularly if a situation with low nominal growth persists.
+Sanctions against a member state violating this debt criterion also still requires a qualified majority in favour.